camilaprav/xfetch/README.md

 - You want better defaults than native `fetch`.
 - You want a lightweight alternative to Axios-style interceptors.
 - You want to simulate or mock APIs during local development.
-- You want to share middleware logic between client and server (e.g. with Express).
+- You want to share middleware logic between client and server (with Express).

 ---